zubinchopra/portaldocs/portal-sdk/generated/portalfx-parts-revealContent.md

 With large amounts of data, it is good practice to reveal content while the data continues to load.
 When this occurs, the **blocking loading** indicator can be removed previous to the completion of the data loading process.
 This allows the user to interact with the part and the data that is currently accessible.

 Essential content can be displayed while the non-essential content continues to load in the background, as signified by the  **status** marker on the bottom left side of the tile.

-A **non-blocking loading** indicator is displayed at the top of the part.  the user can activate or interact with the part while it is in this state.
+A **non-blocking loading** indicator is displayed at the top of the part.
+The user can activate or interact with the part while it is in this state.
 A part that contains the status marker and the **non-blocking loading** indicator is in the following image.

 ![alt-text](../media/portalfx-parts/portalfx-parts-translucentspinner.png "Part with non-blocking loading indicator")

-The `container.revealContent()` API that is located in the ViewModel can add this optimization to the part that is being developed.
+The `container.revealContent()` API that is located in the `ViewModel` can add this optimization to the part.
 This method performs the following.

-* Remove the **blocking loading** indicator
+1. Remove the **blocking loading** indicator

-* Reveal content on the part
+1. Reveal content on the part

-* Display the **non-blocking** loading indicator
+1. Display the **non-blocking** loading indicator

-* Allow the user to interact with the part
+1. Allow the user to interact with the part

 The `container.revealContent()` method can be called from either the ViewModel's `constructor` method or the ViewModel's `onInputsSet` function.
 These calls are located either in a `.then(() => ...)` callback, after the essential data has loaded, or they are located in the `onInputsSet` method, previous to the code that initiates data loading.

-<a name="improving-part-performance-calling-from-the-constructor"></a>
+<a name="revealing-part-content-calling-from-the-constructor"></a>
 ### Calling from the constructor

-If the part contains interesting content to display previous to loading any data, the extension should call the `container.revealContent()` method from the ViewModel's `constructor` .
+If the part needs to display content previous to loading any data, the extension should call the `container.revealContent()` method from the ViewModel's `constructor` .
 The following example demonstrates  a chart that immediately displays the X-axis and the Y-axis.

 ```ts
 export class BarChartPartViewModel implements Def.BarChartPartViewModel.Contract {